-The passenger sensing system works with sensors that are part of the right front passenger's seat assembly and safety belt assembly.
-The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger's frontal airbag, seat-mounted side impact airbag (if equipped), and the safety belt pretensioner should be enabled (may inflate) or not.
+The passenger sensing system works with sensors that are part of the right front passenger's seat and safety belt.
+The sensors are designed to detect the presence of a properly-seated occupant and determine if the right front passenger's frontal airbag and seat-mounted side impact airbag (if equipped) should be enabled (may inflate) or not.
 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
-We recommend that child restraints be secured in a rear seat, including an infant riding in a rear-facing infant seat, a child riding in a forward-facing child seat and an older child riding in a booster seat.
+We recommend that children be secured in a rear seat, including: an infant or a child riding in a rear-facing child restraint; a child riding in a forward-facing child seat; an older child riding in a booster seat; and children, who are large enough, using safety belts.

-Your vehicle has a rear seat that will accommodate a rear-facing child restraint.
 A label on your sun visor says, "Never put a rear-facing child seat in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

 A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.

-Even though the passenger sensing system is designed to turn off the passenger's frontal airbag and seat-mounted side impact airbag (if equipped) under certain conditions, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
-We recommend that rear-facing child restraints be secured in the rear seat, even if the airbag is off.

-If you need to secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+Even though the passenger sensing system is designed to turn off the right front passenger's frontal and seat-mounted side impact airbag (if equipped) if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
+We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag(s) are off.
+If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-The passenger sensing system is designed to turn off the right front passenger's frontal airbag, seat-mounted side impact airbag (if equipped), and the safety belt pretensioner if:
+The passenger sensing system is designed to turn off the right front passenger's frontal airbag and seat-mounted side impact airbag (if equipped) if: